Manufacturers must be detail oriented to secure value-added tax (VAT) refunds in Mexico

-The process of securing this factura may mean taking a bit extra time during routine business activities to secure the necessary documentation, but it's worth it.
-However, it's important to pay attention to details as you work through this process.
-An error may not cost you the rebate, but it could significantly delay your receipt of this refund.
+The process of securing this factura may mean taking a bit extra time during routine business activities to secure the necessary documentation, but it's worth securing and sharing with the Mexican Finance Ministry it.
+However, it's important to pay attention to information details as you work through this process.
+An error may not cost you the rebate, but it could significantly delay your receipt of this tax refund.

 Is it Possible to Issue Mexican VAT Invoices Electronically?